Krylov Subspace Recycling For Matrix Functions: Numerical experiments

-The experiments in \Cref{fig:example_via_inverse} involve computing the inverse function on a sequence of slowly changing Wilson Dirac matrices against 10 random vectors.
-We used a parameter $\epsilon$ to describe the strength of the perturbation between each matrix in the sequence.
-In \Cref{fig:example_via_inverse} (a) we demonstrate the result for $\epsilon = 0$ which corresponds to the special case where the matrix $\textbf{A}^{(i)}$ remains fixed for all $i$, and only the vectors $\textbf{b}^{(i)}$ change throughout the sequence.
-In \Cref{fig:example_via_inverse} (b) we demonstrate the case where the matrices now change according to a random perturbation of strength $\epsilon = 10^{-3}$.
-For all our experiments we make no assumption on the relationship between consecutive vectors $\textbf{b}^{(i)}$ and generate an independent random vector for each new problem in the sequence.
-The subspace $\mathcal{U}$ has been computed between each system using the harmonic Ritz procedure outlined in \Cref{harmritz}.
-In the plots below, enough quadrature points have been chosen so that the standard Arnoldi and the quadrature based Arnoldi produce the same approximation, and are thus represented as the same curve.
-From these experiments we see that all three variants of rFOM$^{2}$ exhibit significant reductions in error as compared to the standard Arnoldi approximation without recycling, and that they consistently reduce the error further as we move throughout the sequence of problems.
-This is one of the key qualities of an effective recycling method as outlined in \cite{parks2006recycling}.
+We now repeat a similar experiment using a sequence of problems with the same matrix $Q_{\mu}$, but different independent random vectors $\vb^{(i)}$.
+We run four experiments with different values of $m$, and a fixed recycling subspace dimension of $k=30$, and plot the relative error obtained after $m$ iterations of each method, for all problems in the sequence.
+For all our experiments we make no assumption on the relationship between consecutive vectors $\vb^{(i)}$ and generate an independent random vector for each new problem in the sequence.
+The subspace $\mathcal{U}$ has been computed between each system using the Ritz procedure outlined in Section~\ref{harmritz}, and enough quadrature points have been chosen to ensure that the standard Arnoldi and the quadrature based Arnoldi produce the same approximation.
+Thus we only include the standard Arnoldi approximation (FOM) in the results in Figure \ref{fig:rfomquad_fixedrhs}.

-In \Cref{fig:sign_recycle} we repeat a similar experiment as in \Cref{fig:example_via_inverse}, but this time with 30 computations of $f(\textbf{A}^{(i)})\textbf{b}^{(i)}$ with $f$ the inverse square root, $\textbf{A}^{(1)} = \textbf{Q}^{2}$ and then producing a sequence of perturbed Hermitian matrices $\textbf{A}^{(i)}$ with the strength of change controlled by $\epsilon$ as in the previous experiment. \Cref{fig:sign_recycle} (a/b/c) were performed with $\epsilon = 0$, $10^{-4}$ and $10^{-3}$, respectively, and demonstrate the same behaviour as observed in the previous experiment.
-The error is reduced considerably as we move along the sequence of matrix function applications.

-The plot in \Cref{fig:sign_recycle} (d) has $\epsilon = 10^{-2}$.
-This experiment performs similarly to the other experiments up until problem index 14, where the random perturbations have caused the spectrum to shift to the negative real part of the complex plane (see \Cref{fig:eigenvalues_quality}).
-This highlights an important practical limitation of rFOM${}^2$: The contour of integration (which we consider to be the interval $(-\infty,0]$ in the Stieltjes case) needs to enclose the spectrum of the matrix.
-If this is not the case anymore, as in problem number 14, where $\textbf{A}$ has a negative eigenvalue, we do not compute the correct integral unless we adapt the contour $\Gamma$.
-This issue will be highly application dependent.
-It will not pose an issue for applications where sets containing the spectra of all matrices involved are known in advance or for the special case where the matrix remains fixed.